-This document describes the certification program for issuing Telekom Security certificates for trust service providers and the trust services they provide in conjunction with the series of standards ETSI EN 319 4xx / 5xx that fall within the accredited area.
+This document describes the certification program for issuing Telekom Security certificates for qualified trust service providers and the trust services they provide as provided for in Article 20 of Regulation (EU) No. Nr.
+910/2014 that fall within this accredited area.
 It is intended to provide parties interested in certification from Telekom Security with all the necessary information.

-The document is regularly updated based on requirements and made available to download online at https://www.t-systems-zert.com/ ("Service Area").
+The document is regularly updated based on requirements and made available to download online at www.telekom-zert.com ("Service Area").

-© Deutsche Telekom Security GmbH, 2000-2020
+© Deutsche Telekom Security GmbH, 2000-2022